-2 VARIATION AND CHANGE IN PREPOSITIONS ELSEWHERE IN ENGLISH Variation and change in prepositions has been attested elsewhere in English.
-The based on/off variable is reminiscent of variation in the complement of different, for which from, than, and to are all attested, with geographical and social conditioning of their use (Iyeiri, Yaguchi & Okabe 2004; Mair 2007).
-Behrens & Mercer (2007), Behrens (2014), and Schlüter (2022) give additional examples of preposition variation in fixed expressions in English, some of which can be observed in the writing of contemporary native American English speakers - such as have concerns on (standardly about) and look forward for (standardly to) - and others of which show regional variation - such as chat with, which skews North American, versus chat 87 to, which skews British.
-We know of only one instance of prepositional variation 88 which may be showing the kind of rapid change observed for base, and it is very 89 lexically restricted: the emergence of on accident as a competitor to by accident, 90 which is rapidly increasing in apparent time (Barratt 2006).
-91 The off variant of our variable is implicated in another case of prepositional 92 variation: the variable presence of of after off.
-This variation is fairly widespread in English, appearing not just with off (e.g. get off (of) the bus, the islands off (of) the coast), but also with other prepositions and words that take of-headed complements: out (of) the window, all (of) the children, not that big (of) a deal (Estling 1999, 2000; Nylund & Seals 2010; Vartiainen & Höglund 2020).
-This variation between of and $\varnothing$ shows social and geographical conditioning, though the specifics depend on the particular construction: for instance, after off, the use of of is deemed non-standard and prescribed against in formal writing (Vartiainen & Höglund 2020), while after out, of is favored in formal written language (Estling 1999).
-We do not speculate on the social correlates or diachronic trajectory of the of variant in the based off construction, instead grouping together off and off of variants.
+78 2 VARIATION AND CHANGE IN PREPOSITIONS ELSEWHERE IN ENGLISH

+Variation and change in prepositions has been attested elsewhere in English.
+The based on/off variable is reminiscent of variation in the complement of different, for which from, than, and to are all attested, with geographical and social condition ing of their use (Iyeiri, Yaguchi & Okabe 2004, Mair 2007).
+Behrens & Mercer (2007), Behrens (2014), and Schlüter (2022) give additional examples of preposition variation in fixed expressions in English, some of which can be observed in the writing of contemporary native American English speakers - such as have concerns on (standardly about) and look forward for (standardly to) - and others of which show regional variation - such as chat with, which skews North American, versus chat to, which skews British.
+We know of no indication, however, that these cases of prepositional variation are showing anything like the rapid change observed for base.

+The off variant of our variable is implicated in another case of prepositional 91 variation: the variable presence of of after off.
+This variation is fairly widespread 92 in English, appearing not just with off (e.g. get off (of) the bus, the islands off (of) 93 the coast), but also with other prepositions and words that take of-headed com-94 plements: out (of) the window, all (of) the children, not that big (of) a deal (Es-95 tling 1999, 2000, Nylund & Seals 2010, Vartiainen & Höglund 2020).
+This vari-96 ation between of and $\varnothing$ shows social and geographical conditioning, though the 97 specifics depend on the particular construction: for instance, after off, the use of 98 of is deemed non-standard and prescribed against in formal writing (Vartiainen & 99 Höglund 2020), while after out, of is favored in formal written language (Estling 100 1999).
+We do not speculate on the social correlates or diachronic trajectory of the 101 of variant in the based off construction, instead grouping together off and off of 102 variants.
+Still, an interesting direction for future work could be to examine their 103 patterning separately, given the rarity of variationist studies that examine ternary 104 variables like based on - based off - based off of (MacKenzie 2020).
+105

-In fact, there are even more combinations of prepositions possible in the construction under study.
-Both on and off appear sporadically in our corpus preceding from:
+In fact, there are even more combinations of prepositions possible in the con- struction under study.
+Both on and off appear sporadically in our corpus preceding 108 from:

-- (8) (a) And how much of ANS2 builds on from prior knowledge from ANS1? (r/UCDavis) - (b) His test[s] are very straight forward, heavily based off from his lectures.
+(8) (a) And how much of ANS2 builds on from prior knowledge from ANS1? (r/UCDavis) (b) His test[s] are very straight forward, heavily based off from his lectures. (r/UniversityOfHouston)

-(r/UniversityOfHouston)